Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 Fixed protection 2016 £312,500 £1,250,000

-Individual protection 2014 25% of protected amount the lower of £1.5 million or the value of benefits on 5 April 2014
+Individual protection 2014 25% of protected amount The lower of £1.5 million or the value of benefits on 5 April 2014.

-Individual protection 2016 25% of protected amount the lower of £1.25 million or the value of benefits on 5 April 2016
+Individual protection 2016 25% of protected amount The lower of £1.25 million or the value of benefits on 5 April 2016.

 How does the lump sum and death benefit allowance work?

 It is important to note that if 100% of the lifetime allowance was used before 6 April 2024, the lump sum and death benefit allowance is automatically set to zero.
 Although a transitional tax-free amount certificate may restore some lump sum allowance and lump sum death benefit allowance.
+However, that would have no impact on the individual’s overseas transfer allowance.

 Benefits in excess of the lump sum and death benefit allowance are taxed at the recipient’s marginal rate of income tax.